 Everyone wants a fresh look for their home occasionally, and homes that have wallpaper as their interior finish are no different.
 Installing new wallpaper is generally a straightforward project but removing the old wallpaper can be time-consuming and messy, especially if there are multiple layers of wallcovering already applied.
 Due to the work involved in stripping old wallpaper, many people decide to hang new wallpaper right on top of the old.

 Experts advise against wallpaper over wallpaper installations for many reasons.
-The main reason is that you want your new wallpaper installation to look perfect.
+The main reason is that you want your new installation to look perfect.
 The best way to guarantee that result is to completely remove the old wallpaper.

 4 Setbacks and Dangers To Be Aware Of